wangby511/System-Design-Architecture-and-Infra/design-video-system.md

 Watch a video

-Share, like, comment, search, subscribe to a channel, add to playlist...
+Share, like/dislike, comment, total views, search ...

+Change to different resolutions

 Questions to be confirmed - Type of clients, video resolutions, encryption required, maximum size limit of a video, leverage some existing cloud services like CDN or blob storage...

+Not considered: subscribe to a channel, add to playlist, personal favorites

 ## Non-Functional Requirements